TosbackCgusBridge-Bot/CGUs-versions/Imdb/Privacy Policy.md

 IMDb Privacy Notice

-**Last Updated, March 17, 2014**.
+**Last Updated, December 5, 2014**.
 To see what has changed click here.

 IMDb knows that you care how information about you is used and shared, and we appreciate your trust that we will do so carefully and sensibly. **By visiting IMDb, you are accepting the practices described in this Privacy Notice.**